mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 That's 15 lines just to get an instance of `AccountManager` and begin testing it.
 At that level, there's so much boilerplate that it distracts from the behavior you're testing.

-Your natural inclination might be to bury all the uninteresting code in test helper methods, but you should first ask a more vital question: why is the system so difficult to test?
+Your natural inclination might be to delegate all the uninteresting code to test helper methods, but you should first ask a more vital question: why is the system so difficult to test?

-If your system requires excessive boilerplate code, that may indicate a flaw in your design.
+Excessive boilerplate code is often a symptom of weak architecture.
 For example, take another look at how I created the `AccountManager` object in the test above:

 ```python
 account_manager = AccountManager(user_database,